ngpham/conature/README.md

 Concurrent Miniature: a non-trivial name for a simple actor lib in Scala.

-Justification of existence: (1) akka is way too big, scalaz/lift actor is a little too small, Netty is doing much more than just non-blocking TCP.
+Justification of existence:
+1. It is difficult to see the core ideas from big and heavily engineered projects.
+2. Avoid bloating dependencies (almost a must in any good projects).
-(2) D.I.Y.
+3. D.I.Y.

 ## Features

-Conature actor is typed and contravariant.

-Unlike scalaz actor where actor (well, everything) is promoted to be functional, conature actor is stateful: explicitly updates its behavior after processing each message.

-Support for receive timeout: Unlike akka, where timeout is delivered as a message, conature timeout is a callback executed within the actor.
-One advantage of conature's choice: timeout callback is cancelled if it lost the race with an incoming message.
-If users want async timeout, they can set the callback action to self addressing message.

-Support non-blocking networking.
-You may take a look at systest/Peer.scala for the simplistic and the only one example :-).
-Also, you can take a look at remote implementation for an example of using conature actors.
+Typed, contravariant, asynchronous networked actors.

 Does not have fancy features: supervision, recovery.
+Configuration is limited.

-Does not have configuration and documentation, yet.
+Does not have documentation yet.

 ## Design at a Glance